 Visitors of all ages will marvel at the “Photos from the Field” gallery, featuring breathtaking photos of sea creatures like sharks, humpback whales, sea otters, and dolphins, among others.
 Or spend your time browsing its outdoor exhibits, including sea lion sculptures and the world’s largest blue whale skeleton.
 All the exhibitions are interactive, educational, and entertaining for everyone, kids and adults alike.

 Eager to dive into local art?
 An enriching combination of discourse and culture awaits at the Santa Cruz Museum of Art and History, one of the best places to see in Santa Cruz.
 Located in the Cooperhouse Shopping Center, the museum features a wide array of interesting exhibitions and spaces for community events.

 Among the museum’s permanent exhibits, you can visit the Santa Cruz County History Gallery.
 Here you’ll see the individual stories of the inhabitants, from the Ohlone natives and immigrants to more recent prominent figures.
 Together they offer a fascinating collective history of Santa Cruz County.

 One of the most interesting temporary exhibitions is Queer Santa Cruz.
 It presents the fight of the LGBTQ+ community in Santa Cruz to achieve inclusion and equality.

 The exterior of the museum is as attractive as its interior, too.
 On the terrace, you can enjoy a sculpture garden designed by local artists.
-Right outside the Santa Cruz Museum of Art and History, you’ll find Abbott Square, with several places to enjoy dinner and a drink.
+Right outside the Santa Cruz Museum of Art and History, you’ll find Abbott Square, with a number of places to enjoy dinner and a drink.
 The dining & drinking options around Abbott Square include everything from sushi and burgers to coffee and cocktails.